pdoffl/pdoffl/README.md

 - **[Significance of Cloud Security Policies and Practices in Corporations and Organizations](https://www.researchtrend.net/ijet/pdf/48%20Significance%20of%20Cloud%20Security%20Policies%20and%20Practices%20in%20Corporations%20and%20Organizations-2931-CSE-Nishant%20Kumar.pdf)** - IJET 11(5): 320-329 (2020)

 ### 🎓 Capstone Research
 - **Assessing PiKVM as a Threat in Modern Organizations** - Analyzed weaponization of Raspberry Pi-based KVMs by APT groups, developed 5+ detection/remediation guidelines.
+More on my [LinkedIn](https://www.linkedin.com/in/pratikdas-cy/) profile.

 ---